tsackton/taelgar/Gazetteer/West Coast/Mawar Confederacy/Hamri.md

 > pop.
 3,500
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% incorporate information from OneNote and rewrite %%

 Hamri is blessed with a sheltered, deep water harbor within a protected bay, and a source of sweet fresh water in the [[Mirmir]] River that cascades from the interior over a series of rapids and waterfalls before emptying into the [[Endless Ocean]].
 These resources have made it prosper, and it is now a major town of 3,500 residents, and one of the economic centers of the western coast of the [[Mawakel Peninsula]].